 All these pictures were shot with the available light.
 We had a smoke machine to play with and a lot of space to get crazy.
 A fun session that wasn't easy for the dancers as it was freezing cold inside.
 But again they knew how to make it look easy, and we ended up with a handful of original pictures.

-I would like to thank Mr Olivier Zeller for welcoming us in this amazing place and also all our talents who accepted to work in these conditions.
+I would like to thank Mr Olivier Zeller for welcoming us to this amazing place and also all our talents who accepted to work in these conditions.